ashes999/terrace/README.md

 Game.launch(MainGame)
 ```

-This sample creates a new `800x600` game with a fox sprite that moves with the arrow keys (or `WASD`).
-Clicking the fox with the mouse (or touching it on Android) plays a sound and increments the touch count.
+This sample creates a new `800x600` game with a fox sprite on a space background.
+The fox moves with the arrow keys (or `WASD`).
+Clicking the fox with the mouse (or touching it on Android) plays a sound and increments the touch count, which is displayed as text.
 The sample also pre-loads all the necessary images and audio files.

 To run your game in-browser, run `ruby build.rb web-craftyjs`.
 This will generate the HTML5 version under `bin/web-craftyjs`.
 To play the game, open `bin/web-craftyjs/index.html` in your browser.